BlueM/Pashua-Binding-AppleScript/Readme.md

 Authors
 =========
-Written by Carsten Blüm, contributions by Eddy Roosnek and Hans Haesler.
+This code was written by Carsten Blüm, contributions by Eddy Roosnek and Hans Haesler.

 License